SE2-group4/SE1-project/docs/DesignDocument.md

 GR --> GS: 5: return List<GasStation>
 deactivate GR

+GS --> U: 6: trustCalculation()
+activate U

+U --> GS: 7: return Double
+deactivate U

-GS -> GCV: 6: for each(toGasStationDto())
+GS -> GCV: 8: for each(toGasStationDto())
 activate GCV
-GCV --> GS: 7: return GasStationDto
+GCV --> GS: 9: return GasStationDto
 deactivate GCV

-GS --> GC: 8: return List<GasStationDto>
+GS --> GC: 10: return List<GasStationDto>
 deactivate GS
 deactivate GC
 @enduml
 ```

 ### Use case 9, UC9 - Update trust level of price list
-This use case doesn't have a sequence diagram since the trust level is computed by the getTrustLevel() function in the PriceReportDto and is returned to the Gas station.
+This use case doesn't have a sequence diagram since the trust level is computed by the function tustCalculation() in Utility class each time a gasStation search is done.

 ### Use Case 10, UC10 - Evaluate price
 #### Scenario 10.1 - Price is correct (UC.10)